tinicius/challenge-sbpo-2025/README.md

   - `ChallengeSolver.java` ⟶ Java class responsible for solving the wave order picking problem.
 Most of the solving logic should be implemented here.
   - `ChallengeSolution.java` ⟶ Java class representing the solution to the wave order picking problem.
 - `datasets/` ⟶ Directory containing input instance files.
+  - `a/` ⟶ Dataset A with 20 instances.
+  - `b/` ⟶ Dataset B with 15 instances.
+  - `x/` ⟶ Dataset X with 15 instances.
 - `run_challenge.py` ⟶ Python script to compile code, run benchmarks, and evaluate solutions.
 - `checker.py` ⟶ Python script for evaluating the feasibility and objective value of solutions.